karlpilkington/misc/entropy/README.txt

 So it reduced the file from 1000 bytes to 118 bytes.
 That's still twice as large we think the best compression can achieve.
-Let's see if increasing the stream size allows bzip2 to more closely approach the entropic limit:
+Let's see if increasing the stream size allows bzip2 to more closely approach the entropic limit.

 Change the Perl program to generate 1,000,000 y/n bytes, run, and compare: